sequenceiq/blog/source/_posts/2014-09-05-apache-ambari-1-7-0-ea.markdown

 At [SequenceIQ] (http://sequenceiq.com/) we use [Apache Ambari] (http://ambari.apache.org/) every day - it’s our tool to provision Hadoop clusters.

-Beside that we are contributors to Ambari, we are so excited about the coming Apache Ambari 1.7.0 new [features](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=30755705) that we could not help and put together an **early access** [Ambari 1.7.0 Docker container](https://registry.hub.docker.com/u/sequenceiq/ambari/).
+Beside that we are contributors to Ambari, we are so excited about the coming Apache Ambari 1.7.0 new [features](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=30755705) that we could not help and put together an **early access** [Ambari 1.7.0 Docker container](https://github.com/sequenceiq/docker-ambari/tree/1.7.0-ea).

 Give it a try, and provision an arbitrary number of Hadoop cluster on your laptop (or production environment), using our container and Ambari shell.
-Let us know how it works for you and fill Apache Ambari JIRA issues in case you find problems.
+Let us know how it works for you.
 Enjoy.

 ###Get the Docker container
-In case you don’t have Docker browse among our previous posts - we have a few posts about howto’s, examples and best practices in general for Docker and in particular how to use the full Hadoop ecosystem on Docker.
+In case you don’t have Docker browse among our previous posts - we have a few posts about howto’s, examples and best practices in general for Docker and in particular about how to run the full Hadoop stack on Docker.

 ```
 docker pull sequenceiq/ambari:1.7.0
 ```

-Once you have to container you are almost ready to go - however we’d like to ease your work and **oversimplify** Hadoop provisioning.
+Once you have the container you are almost ready to go - however we’d like to ease your work even more and **oversimplify** Hadoop provisioning.

 ###Get ambari functions
 Get the following `ambari-functions` [file](https://github.com/sequenceiq/docker-ambari/blob/1.7.0-ea/ambari-functions) from our GitHub.